 Interning with leaders in the Financial and Consulting domains allowed me to develop a massive amount of varied skill sets and approach complex projects with high stakes and multiple requirements in a systematic fashion, where I developed the confidence to lead entire Analytics and pipeline engineering processes and ensure that all the systems talk to each other in the whole process.

-I strongly believe that the beauty of a *phenomenon* like Data Science is that people are doing a basic form of it without even knowing it, as its applications are endless.
-Even as a Structural Engineering major while taking its first class, I had labs every week where we performed experiments in teams and one of my primary responsibilities was the collect the generated data and use excel for (what I know now) happens to be basic forms of Data Cleaning, Manipulation and Visualization.
+I strongly believe that the beauty of a phenomenon like Data Science is that people are doing a basic form of it without even knowing it, as its applications are endless.
+Even as a Structural Engineering major while taking the first major course, I had labs every week where we performed experiments in teams and one of my primary responsibilities was the collect the generated data and use excel for (what I now know) happens to be basic forms of Data Cleaning, Manipulation and Visualization.

 As an undergraduate Data Science major with an Analytics-focused profile, I have been reached out and shortlisted by companies for Intern positions even when those job roles would tend to have policies to only consider upperclassmen / higher degree holders.
-Apart from the major’s robust and specialized coursework that has helped me a lot, the hands-on learning opportunities along with a wide range of career and professional events on-campus made this all the more possible.
-Such resources also helped me secure a Masters-level Data Scientist Intern role at Hewlett-Packard (HP Inc.) in their Global Pricing Strategy and Analytics Team (Chief Commercial Office Organization).
+Apart from the major’s robust and specialized coursework that has helped me a lot, the hands-on learning opportunities along with a wide range of career and professional events on-campus and offered by HDSI made this all the more possible.

 As an international student from India, I was 17 years old when I went 10,000 miles away from pretty much everyone I ever knew in my life to a diametrically opposite end of the Earth for the first time when I arrived at UC San Diego.
 It wasn’t the easiest decision, but it was definitely worth the unparalleled opportunities and exposure I have had here in this college!